A Weekend in Dog-Friendly Atlanta

 3 p.m.
 Hyatt House Atlanta Downtown

-Grab a dog treat at the front desk when you check in at Hyatt House Atlanta Downtown located steps away from the Georgia Aquarium, Mercedes-Benz Stadium, College Football Hall of Fame and Centennial Olympic Park.
+Grab a dog treat at the front desk when you check in at Hyatt House Atlanta Downtown located steps away from the Georgia Aquarium, Mercedes-Benz Stadium, College Football Hall of Fame, and Centennial Olympic Park.
 Your pup will appreciate all the creature comforts in the residential-style rooms at the hotel, and you’ll appreciate amenities like the indoor pool and free daily breakfast.
-Pets of any size are welcome at Hyatt House Atlanta Downtown for an additional fee of $75 per stay of one to six nights.
-Nightly rates start at $119.
+Two pets of any size are welcome at Hyatt House Atlanta Downtown for an additional fee of $75 per stay of one to six nights.

 4 p.m.
 Centennial Olympic Park

-Stroll to Centennial Olympic Park for an on-leash walking tour of this 22-acre urban greenspace, opened in 1996 when Atlanta hosted the Summer Olympic Games.
+Stroll to Centennial Olympic Park for a long walk around this 22-acre urban greenspace, which opened in 1996 when Atlanta hosted the Summer Olympic Games.
 Let your dog cool off in the Fountain of Rings, the world’s largest interactive fountain featuring the Olympic Ring symbol, and stroll by the SkyView Atlanta Ferris wheel.
 Pet waste stations are located around the park.

 8 p.m.
 ParkGrounds